 1. EDF GROUP

 EDF is the world's leading nuclear energy company, and operates across all electricity business sectors.
 EDF holds substantial positions in several major countries worldwide.
-Key facts and figures in 2013:
+Key facts and figures in 2014 are published in the following document :